YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/09_custom_views.rst

        </div>
      </div>

 #.
 The Twitter and Github mojits will use the partial with the **refresh** button.
-Add those
+We're
+   not using the ``linker`` helper because the binders will be refreshing the content and won't have access to the helper unless it invokes the parent mojit ``PageLayout``.
-   with the following:
+   Add the partials to the templates with the following:

    ``mojits/Twitter/views/index.hb.html``: